M&A is back as CEOs start to put cash to work

 Overall, multinational companies in developed countries are holding a record $4-5trn in cash, according to a report last week by the United Nations Conference on Trade and Development.

-That money was built up as a buffer against a potential double-dip recession, or other systemic shocks, and it is beginning to look like a wasted opportunity.
+That was built up as a buffer against a potential double-dip recession, or other systemic shocks, and it is beginning to look like a wasted opportunity.

-The mood of confidence – as measured by surveys and conversations with leaders – is palpably better at this year's annual meeting of the World Economic Forum.
+The mood of confidence – as measured by surveys and conversations with business leaders – is palpably better at this year's annual meeting of the World Economic Forum.

 Fair conversations